ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-25. Write a query to count the number of titles in the organization of different types.
+Q. Write a query to count the number of titles in the organization of different types.

 <details ><summary><b>Answer</b></summary>
     <p>